 NOTE: The deadline for application to the Study of Religion is 5 p.m.
 Monday, December 15, 2014 for AY 2014-15.
 If you anticipate needing assistance, please contact us before 4 p.m.
 Friday, December 12, 2014.
 We do not offer rolling admissions.

 Please note the fields listed on our site are the current fields of study.
 The Committee on the Study of Religion admits students to the doctoral program who have clearly defined intellectual interests.
-In most cases, applicants should choose only one area of specialization from the list.
-There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may select two fields, in this case Buddhist Studies and Religions of the Americas.
-Applicants who do so, however, must clearly explain their interdisciplinary interests in their statement of purpose and also state which of the two fields would be their primary home.
+Applicants should choose only one area of specialization from the list.
+There may be cases where students' interests span two fields: in such a case a student - for example, interested in Buddhism in America - may be referred to readers in two fields, in this case Buddhist Studies and Religions of the Americas.
+Applicants must clearly explain their interdisciplinary interests in their statement of purpose and also state which field would be their primary home.
 If you find your particular field of interest is not on the GSAS site please contact us and note the field of study in your proposed program sheet.